TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

    Description
          Add JS library files to footer.

-         Same as :ref:`includeJSLibs <setup-page-includejslibs-array>`, except that this block gets included at the bottom of the page (just before the closing :html:`</body>` tag).
+         Same as :ref:`includeJS <setup-page-includejs-array>`, except that this block gets included at the bottom of the page (just before the closing :html:`</body>` tag).